ionos-spectre/spectre-core/README.md

 end
 ```

-*spec* blocks contain Ruby code and one or multiple *expectations*.
+*Spec* blocks contain Ruby code and one or multiple *expectations*.

 ### Expectation

 *Expectations* are defined within a *spec*.
-These blocks are descriptions blocks like `describe`, `context` and `it`, but will be evaluated at runtime.
+These blocks are description blocks like `describe`, `context` and `it`, but will be evaluated at runtime.

 *Expectation* are fullfilled, when the code in this block runs without any errors.
-Unexpected runtime exceptions will generate an `error` status, will end the *spec* run and and continue with the next *spec*.
+Unexpected runtime exceptions will generate an `error` status, will end the *spec* run and continue with the next *spec*.

 Raising an `ExpectationFailure` exception in this block, will end up in a `failed` status and also end the *spec* run.